dolthub/docs/content/reference/cli.md

 Default (arguementless) form deletes any new untracked tables in the current database.
-Use the `--dry-run` flag to safely check whether the command will on foreign keys or unique constraint violations.
+Use the `--dry-run` flag to safely check whether the command will violate foreign key or unique key constraints.

 `dolt clean [--dry-run] <tables>...`